ronsala/ronsala.github.io/_posts/2018-05-07-makefile_002_cli_data_gem--notes_to_a_junior_to_me_dev.markdown

 **Use a linter**

-I was using the [Visual Studio Code](https://code.visualstudio.com/) IDE for the first time for this project.
+I was using the [Visual Studio Code](https://code.visualstudio.com/) editor for the first time for this project.
 Part way through coding, I upgraded to the new version and started to see green lines under parts of my code.
 It turns out this was a linter.
 Specifically, it was using [Rubocop](http://rubocop.readthedocs.io/en/latest/), which gives suggestions based on the community [Ruby Style Guide](http://github.com/bbatsov/ruby-style-guide).
 It flagged when classes, methods, and lines were too long or complex, indentation was misaligned, there was useless variable assignment, and much more.
 It’s like having a pair programmer inside the computer, and it helped me use best practices, some of which I hadn't even been aware of.
 It also integrates with Atom and many other tools.

 **Hold your head up!**